-This 60 metre high temple mountain is a favourite site among sunset admirers.
-With its far reaching countryside views, it’s a photographer’s dream, too.
+This 60-meter high temple mountain is a favorite site among sunset admirers.
+With its far-reaching countryside views, it’s a photographer’s dream, too.
 Visitor numbers are controlled at this popular countryside escape, and strictly capped at 300.
 We recommend entering the site and collecting your lanyard an hour before sunset, giving you time to mount the steep, narrow steps to the highest terrace.
 The sun makes its graceful and effortless descent over West Baray, casting a golden light over the towers of Angkor Wat.

-This tethered hot air balloon rises 120 metres above the ground, giving passengers the all-important sunset view of Angkor Wat, Phnom Bakeng and Tonle Sap lake.
-Time your ride for just before sunset as the stunning vistas make it a popular go-to for tourists seeking an instagram-worthy sunset.
-Temple passes aren’t required if you opt for the 20 minute drive from the city, past the old airport.
+This tethered hot air balloon rises 120 metres above the ground, giving passengers the all-important sunset view of Angkor Wat, Phnom Bakheng and Tonle Sap Lake.
+Time your ride for just before sunset as the stunning vistas make it a popular go-to for tourists seeking an Instagram-worthy sunset.
+Temple passes aren’t required if you opt for the 20-minute drive from the city, past the old airport.
 Don’t miss out on this once-in-a-lifetime opportunity to witness Angkor Wat and its surroundings from the sky in the golden light of sunset.
 Get in touch with us for more details or reservations.

-Operating daily, with a 6pm closing time to allow for sunset voyages, passengers can enjoy the gently-passing scenery of Angkor Thom’s great wall, from its meandering moat.
+Operating daily, with a 6pm closing time to allow for sunset voyages, passengers can enjoy the gently passing scenery of Angkor Thom’s great wall, from its meandering moat.
 These traditional Khmer boats can accommodate up to four people, and special occasions can be catered for.
 Reach out to us for more information or to reserve your memorable sunset boat ride.

 Sip a cocktail and relax with friends!
 Sundowners can be enjoyed at several rooftop bars in Siem Reap, where you can unwind with the added bonus of the sun setting against the backdrop of an illuminated cityscape.
-Choose from Jaya House Riverpark’s rooftop west-facing Sky Bar, with its riverside location (Happy Hour is 5-7pm daily) or Courtyard by Marriott Siem Reap Resort (50% off cocktails between 5.30 – 6.30pm at Upperdeck).
+Choose from Jaya House Riverpark’s rooftop west-facing Sky Bar, with its riverside location (Happy Hour is 5-7pm daily) or The Aviary Hotel (50% off cocktails & beers between 5-7pm at The Glide Bar).
 Khema Angkor’s rooftop bar offers regular live music events as well as an artisanal menu featuring grills, cheeses and seasonal platters.

 The fabulously fun Pub Street area may seem an unlikely spot for catching a sunset, but the neon-lit hub of vibrant night life in the heart of Siem Reap is a lively place to start the evening.
 Order a refreshingly cold drink as the sun goes down at one of the many venues with upstairs terraces for the best views.
 Packed with cocktail bars, live music, local and international restaurants and bright lights, Pub Street continues to lure tourists and locals from sundown until the small hours.